You are here

-*NEW for Mental Health Month 2017* A Letter to Risky Business: This worksheet provides prompts for working through why you take part in risky behaviors, how they are harming your wellbeing, and what you can do take control of these behaviors.
+A Letter to Risky Business: This worksheet provides prompts for working through why you take part in risky behaviors, how they are harming your wellbeing, and what you can do take control of these behaviors.

-*NEW for Mental Health Month 2017* Filling the Void: What makes you turn to risky behaviors?
+Filling the Void: What makes you turn to risky behaviors?
 What needs are you trying to fulfill?

 Think Ahead: Organizing your thoughts and taking steps to feel better can be tough when you’re weighed down by a mental health disorder.
 That’s why it’s important to think ahead.
 At a time when you’re feeling well and able, use this worksheet to prepare or plan ahead.